-How to Preserve Collagen: What Works and What’s a Waste
+How to Preserve Collagen: What Works & What’s a Waste

 Hi, friends!

 Most collagen advice is either expensive, overcomplicated, or doesn’t actually do anything.
-This is what consistently made a difference in my skin and what I stopped wasting money on.
+This is what actually made a difference and what I stopped wasting money on.

 Collagen banking means protecting and stimulating collagen before visible loss forces your hand.
-Think of it like maintenance, not emergency repair.
-If you invest early and consistently, your skin pays you back later.
+Start early and stay consistent, and your skin pays you back later.
 If you wait until everything feels urgent, it gets expensive fast.

 Why Prevention Matters More Than Correction

-Around your mid-20s, collagen production begins to slow, roughly 1% per year, which is why the changes feel subtle at first and then suddenly obvious.
-Over time, that shows up as thinner skin, softer contours, and fine lines that don’t bounce back the way they used to.
-This is normal.
+Around your mid-20s, collagen starts declining by about 1% per year.
+Over time, that shows up as thinner skin, softer contours, and fine lines that stop bouncing back the way they used to.

 If You Do Nothing Else, Do These

 If you only change three things, make it these.
-These do most of the work, everything else is secondary.
+These do most of the work, everything else is extra.:

-Low-dose retinoids: Retinoids increase cell turnover and stimulate collagen production over time.
-This is a long-term strategy, not overnight magic.
-Most people see actual texture changes around the 8–12 week mark if they’re consistent and not overdoing it.
+Low-dose retinoids: Retinoids increase cell turnover and support collagen production over time.
+This works slowly, which is why impatient people like me struggle.
+Most people start noticing texture changes around 8 to 12 weeks, if they stay consistent and stop trying to rush it.

 Barrier protection: Healthy skin holds collagen better.
-If you’re over-exfoliating, stripping, or constantly rotating new actives every week, you’re working against yourself.
+If you’re over-exfoliating, stripping your skin, or rotating new actives every week, you’re working against yourself.
 Skin that’s slightly boring and stable will always outperform “trying everything.”

 Support the barrier first.
 Build second.

-If I wanted to preserve collagen without overthinking it, I’d do this:
+If I wanted to preserve collagen without making this my full-time job, I’d do this:

 Morning: